 April 8, 2019 -- LB570 passed General File to Enrollment and Review.

-On December 15, 2018, Bo Botelho, Interim Chief Executive Officer of the Nebraska Department of Health and Human Services, provided the Nebraska Legislature and Governor with a report on progress toward the completion of a comprehensive Olmstead strategic plan.
+DECEMBER 15, 2018 - Bo Botelho, Interim Chief Executive Officer of the Nebraska Department of Health and Human Services, provided the Nebraska Legislature and Governor with a report on progress toward the completion of a comprehensive Olmstead strategic plan.

 “It is the ethical and legal responsibility of all levels of government, throughout Nebraska, to develop and commit to an Olmstead Plan.”